-As you embark on a mentoring programme in your school, have you considered defining a clear approach to mentoring relationships?
-The following model of the mentoring process may help you to put all the elements for a successful programme together.
+As you embark on a mentoring program in your school, have you considered defining a clear approach to mentoring relationships?
+The following model of the mentoring process may help you to put all the elements for a successful program together.

 Gareth Lewis, in his book ‘The Mentoring Manager’, compares mentoring to a wheel.
 The hub, the spokes and the rim keep the wheel rigid, but having all of the necessary components, it can then get rolling!
 The hub of the wheel is comprised of four bases, which underpin mentoring relationships.